-The contract with Bristol City Council plans to use a network of ducts underneath Bristol to provide a high-speed broadband network to the city through a network of ducts built in the 1970s to provide fibre services to businesses around the city.
+The contract with Bristol City Council plans to use a network of ducts underneath Bristol to provide a high-speed broadband network to the city to provide fibre services to businesses around the city.

 The ducts, which were used to deliver the community TV station Bristol Channel between 1973 and 1975, were bought by the city council 15 years ago with the aim of providing internet access to the council and schools.
 They have now been refurbished and used to connect key locations in the city centre to a fibre broadband network.

 On top of the 76km of duct underneath the city, a further 60km of as-yet unused duct could yet be refurbished by the joint venture, extending the network to more than 180km.

 Stephen Hilton, director of futures at Bristol City Council, said: “Bristol City Council had the foresight to buy the network of ducting from a cable TV operator more than 15 years ago.

 “Now, after a programme of upgrades and maintenance, we have created a robust, symmetrical, high capacity network.”